pipewrk/geekist.co/cmd75z4bg000i02lbdnkfb5xs.md

 These CLI tools might not have the glossy buttons or cartoonish logos, but for developers, tinkerers, and anyone who lives in the terminal, they’ve become indispensable.
 They’re faster and definitely more flexible.

-In many ways, they’re more reliable than anything we had back then.
+In many ways, they're more reliable than anything we had back then.

 Hopefully you found something new in this lineup that you didn’t know you needed.
 If this kind of nerdy deep dive is your thing, consider subscribing.
 There are more posts like this already in the pipeline.